- Last updated:

 Crime rates are high.
 Incidents of road banditry and carjacking pose a risk for travellers.
 Avoid travelling at night and be particularly vigilant outside major cities.

 Petty crime, including pickpocketing, is common at the airport, in markets and at public gatherings.
 Burglaries are regularly reported and security is inadequate.
 Ensure that your personal belongings and travel documents are secure at all times and avoid walking alone after dark.
 Avoid driving after dark, and always keep doors locked and windows rolled up.

 Roads are poorly lit and not well maintained.
 Do not leave the roads and pathways designated by local authorities because of the potential existence of minefields.
 Guinea-Bissau does not participate in the International Driving Permit (IDP) program.
 You should hire a driver.
 If you are Canadian and hold a valid Canadian driver’s licence, you can drive for a maximum of three months.
 After three months, youshould contact the International Cooperation Directorate to obtain a volunteer’s licence; if you are in the private sector, you should contact the Transportation Directorate for a Guinean licence.

 General safety information

 Although non-governmental organizations are working on the clearance of minefields, it is possible that unexploded military ammunition and antipersonnel mines are still present outside Bissau, especially in the regions of Bafatá, Oio, Biombo, Quinara and Tombali.

 Tourist facilities are limited.

 Telecommunications are expensive and unreliable.
 Infrastructure is inadequate.
 Electricity and water supplies are often available for only a few hours a day.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 Canadians must present a passport to visit Guinea-Bissau, which must be valid for at least three months beyond the date of expected departure from that country.
-Before you leave, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.
+Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.

 Canadians must also be in possession of a visa.